 We counted 6 types of chocolate.
 The repertoire also includes varieties such as peperoncino, gorgonzola or celery.
 So you will find varieties for every taste here.

-Torcè has three sales outlets.
+Torcè has four sales outlets.
 They are in the southern part of Rome:

 - The laboratory with ice cream parlor is at the terminus of Metro B, Laurentina, in Via dell’Aeronautica 105